Don Detmer, M.D., M.A., FACS

 Since Fellowship:

-He is past chair of the Board of Regents of the National Library of Medicine, the National Committee for Vital and Health Statistics, the Board of Health Care Services of the IOM, and Blue Ridge Academic Health Group which he founded.
-He chaired the Computer-based Patient Record Report of the U.S. Institute of Medicine in 1991 and was on the IOM Committee that authored the “To Err is Human” and “Crossing the Quality Chasm” Reports.
-He was deeply engaged in early days of the national health information infrastructures of the U.S., England, and Hong Kong and helped improve policy for direct electronic communications of health records with patients in the U.S. and Europe.
+He is past chair of the Board of Regents of the National Library of Medicine, the National Committee for Vital and Health Statistics, the Board on Health Care Services of the IOM, and Blue Ridge Academic Health Group which he founded.
+He chaired the Computer-based Patient Record Report of the U.S. Institute of Medicine in 1991 and was on the IOM Committee that authored the “To Err is Human” and “Crossing the Quality Chasm” Reports, among many others.
+He was deeply engaged in the early days of the national health information infrastructures of the U.S., England, and Hong Kong and helped improve policy for direct electronic communications of health records with patients in the U.S. and Europe.

-According to Google Scholar, his publications have been cited over 11,000 times with an i10-index of 96.
-He is a Fellow of a number of professional organizations including the AAAS, the American Colleges of Medical Informatics, Surgery, Sports Medicine, and Sigma Xi, plus holding honorary Fellowships in the American Academy of Nursing and the American Academy of Physician Assistants.
+He is a Fellow or Emeritus Fellow of the AAAS, the American Colleges of Medical Informatics, Surgery, Sports Medicine, and Sigma Xi, plus holding honorary Fellowships in the American Academy of Nursing and the American Academy of Physician Associates.

-Don is a graduate of the Kansas University School of Medicine & did post-graduate training at Johns Hopkins, the National Institutes of Health, Duke Medical Center and Harvard Business School.
+Don is a graduate of the Kansas University School of Medicine & did post-graduate training at Johns Hopkins, the National Institutes of Health, Duke Medical Center, and Harvard Business School.
 His Master of Arts degree is from Cambridge University where he was the Gillings Professor of Health Care Management at its business school from 1999-2004.
-Recently, he served as Vice-President of the North American Truffle Growers Association.
-Currently, he on the boards of the Corporation for National Research Initiatives, the International Academy of Health Sciences Informatics, and the American College of Medical Informatics.
-He lives on his working farm in Brown’s Cove outside Charlottesville.
+More recently, he served as Vice-President of the North American Truffle Growers Association.
+Currently, he on the boards of the Corporation for National Research Initiatives and the International Academy of Health Sciences Informatics, and is Associate Editor of Applied Clinical Informatics.
+He lives on his solar-powered working farm in Brown’s Cove outside Charlottesville.
+Don has two daughters and three grandchildren.